chromaui/chromatic-docs/custom-ci-provider.md

     command: npm test # Run your unit tests
 - run:
     # 👇 Publish Storybook and run visual tests in Chromatic
-    command: npm run chromatic --project-token=CHROMATIC_PROJECT_TOKEN
+    command: npm run chromatic
 ```

 <div class="aside">
-For extra security, add Chromatic's <code>project-token</code> as an environment variable.
+For security, don't include the plaintext project token in your pipeline config file.
+Instead, store it as a (secret) environment variable named <code>CHROMATIC_PROJECT_TOKEN</code>.
+The <code>chromatic</code> script will automatically use <code>CHROMATIC_PROJECT_TOKEN</code>, no need to use the <code>--project-token</code> flag.
 See your provider's documentation for reference.
 </div>

 ### Run Chromatic on specific branches